2006 World Monuments Watch

 Seven centuries of Mexican history are reflected in the architectural landscape of the Centro Histórico, or Historic Center, of Mexico City, a UNESCO World Heritage Site.
 The Zócalo, a large urban plaza near the eastern edge of the district, was part of the fourteenth-century Aztec city, while the Palacio de Bellas Artes, which we helped restore, has some of Mexico’s finest murals from the early twentieth century, including one of the most important works by Diego Rivera.
 The majority of buildings in the Centro Histórico were constructed during the 300 years when Mexico was under Spanish rule.

-By the 1980s, the population of Mexico City had grown to over 16 million and many parts of the city had become overcrowded, plagued with infrastructure and pollution problems.
-In the Centro Histórico, much of the architecture fell into disrepair and many of the buildings were abandoned.
-The Fundación Centro Histórico was established by Carlos Slim in 2000 with the goal of restoring and reusing the historic architecture and urban monuments of the historic center of Mexico City through sustainable efforts that encourage economic growth and community development.
+By the 1980s, the population of Mexico City had grown to over 16 million.
+Many parts of the city were overcrowded and plagued with infrastructure and pollution problems.
+Much of the architecture in the Centro Histórico fell into disrepair and the buildings abandoned.
+Carlos Slim established the Fundación Centro Histórico in 2000 with the goal of preserving historic architecture and revitalizing the historic core of Mexico City through sustainable efforts that encourage economic growth and community development.
 We have worked with the Fundación Centro Histórico since 2004.

-A 2007 grant from WMF and American Express is helping the Fundación Centro Histórico revitalize the area through an integrated program of historic preservation, sustainable tourism management, and visitor education.
+A revitalization effort through an integrated program of historic preservation, sustainable tourism management, and visitor education